Building Authentic Faith in the Next Generation

 By Paul Hargreaves | Sr. Director of Family Ministries | Chapel Hill Church

-As we just celebrated on Christmas, even Jesus himself was born within the context of a family.
+As we just celebrated Christmas, even Jesus himself was born within the context of a family.
 “God in the flesh” acquiesced to an earthly mom and dad to model what it means to honor parents and to benefit from their loving direction.
 It was within the nurturing care of His earthly family that “Jesus grew in wisdom and stature, and in favor with God and men” (Luke 2:52).
 Our children need to grow in these same ways and know that God has a special purpose for placing them within a family.

 1. Talk about God in various rhythms of each day